Kinetic vs. Cox

 Our fact-based research process centers on interviews with internet customers across the country, helping us understand how internet services hold up against diverse needs and challenges.

 To put together this review, we looked at results from our speed test, pulled data from customer satisfaction surveys, and pored over the fine print to compare prices and speeds between the two providers.
-To flesh out our analysis, we also interviewed Kinetic by Windstream and Cox customers to get their firsthand insights.
+To flesh out our analysis, we also interviewed Kinetic and Cox customers to get their firsthand insights.
 We let their experiences guide our research and shape our conclusions.
 We also speak with ISP spokespeople and industry experts to get insights into connection types, speed capabilities, and other technical issues related to internet service.

 how we review products and services